Dr. Russell (Chip) Norris, PhD

 Current Norris Lab Members

 Leon is a postdoctoral scholar in the Norris Lab and previously got his MD in China.
 He received his Ph.D. in the Norris lab in 2021.
 Leon’s research interests are in hEDS and cardiac valve development.

 Jordan is a fourth year MD-PhD student in the Norris lab from Ann Arbor, Michigan.
 His research investigates how biomechanical forces stimulate connective tissue synthesis and scar formation in the heart.
 This irreversible condition, known as cardiac fibrosis, is poorly understood, has no therapy, and is a significant contributor to morbidity and mortality.
 As a future preventative cardiologist, Jordan hopes to take discoveries made in the Norris lab and bring them to the clinic to help prevent or reverse heart disease, improve quality of life, and save lives.

 Cortney Gensemer, PhDPost Doctoral Scholar

-Taylor is a second-year M.S. student from Walpole, Massachusetts.
+Taylor is a PhD student from Walpole, Massachusetts.
 She graduated from Clemson University in May of 2021 with a Bachelor’s in Psychology.
 Taylor’s current research utilizes proteomics approaches to define molecular mechanisms of hEDS.
 She is interested in genetics and the various comorbidities associated with EDS.